-Every woman is healthy, safe, prosperous, and empowered to achieve their full potential.
+Every woman and girl is healthy, safe, prosperous, and empowered to achieve their full potential.

 The purpose of the Women’s Commission is to improve the well-being of women, by enabling them to participate fully in all fields of endeavor, assisting them in obtaining governmental services, and promoting equal compensation and fairness in employment for women.
 It is also the purpose of the Women’s Commission to address issues relevant to the problems and needs of women, such as domestic violence, childcare, child support, sexual discrimination, sexual harassment, equal compensation and job pathways opportunities in employment, and the specific needs of women of color.

 The Women’s Commission is comprised of 13 members.
 Nine of which are voting Commissioners appointed by the Governor with the advice and consent of the Senate.
 The Governor considers nominations for Commissioner membership based upon maintaining a balanced and diverse distribution of ethnic, geographic, gender, sexual orientation, age, socioeconomic status, and occupational representation.

 The remaining four seats are Legislators who serve as non-voting advisory members:

 - Two members of the Senate, one from each of the two major political parties, appointed by the President of the Senate, and

 - Two members of the House of Representatives, one from each of the two major political parties, appointed by the Speaker of the House of Representatives.